pmkhoa/khoapham.me/content/blog/first-hugo-theme.md

 ---

 When I started to get back to blogging again, I felt my website took a little long to compile.
-As a revolution of redesigning my blog, I want to switch my blog platform<!--more--> , which was built using [Middleman](http://middlemanapp.com), to something faster, therefore, I chose [Hugo](http://gohugo.io) as a new static site generator for my new blog.
+As a revolution of redesigning my blog, I want to switch my blog platform to something faster. <!--more-->
+My blog was previously developed using [Middleman](http://middlemanapp.com), and now it's powered by [Hugo](http://gohugo.io), a faster static site generator.
 I'm really pleased with the transition so far.
-It just blazingly fast, and it makes everything from writing to deployment easier for me.

 I also wrote a simple Hugo theme called [Hugo Minimalist](https://github.com/pmkhoa/hugo-minimalist), this is just a mimic of